-Seeing the early Christian monuments and Late Antiquity (and Byzantine) mosaics in Ravenna is easy as the sites have long opening hours and combination admission tickets.
+Long opening hours and combination admission tickets make seeing the early Christian monuments and Late Antiquity (and Byzantine) mosaics in Ravenna easy.

 Ravenna in northeastern Italy between Venice and Bologna has some of the most splendid monuments from the Late Antiquity period.
 Eight sites have been inscribed on the UNESCO World Cultural Heritage list as superb examples of early Christian monuments and Late Antiquity and Byzantine mosaics.
 Opening hours are generally long without a closing day.
 Five of the sights are seen on the same combination ticket, one is free, and the other two offer various options.